msoneal0/MRCI/docs/protocol.md

 * The **tag** is just a fixed ascii string "MRCI" that indicates to the host that the client is indeed attempting to use the MRCI protocol.

 * The **appName** is the name of the client application that is connected to the host.
 It can also contain the client's app version if needed because it doesn't follow any particular standard.
 This string is accessable to all modules so the commands themselves can be made aware of what app the user is currently using.

-* The **coName** is the common name of a SSL certificate that is currently installed in the host.
-Depending on how the host is configured, it can contain more than one installed SSL cert so coName can be used by clients as a way to request which one of the SSL certs to use during the SSL handshake.

 ### 1.5 Host Header ###